noahehall/theBookOfNoah/languages/javascript/javascript.md

 ### regexp

-- should probably reread this section on mdn; theres some differences with perl5 which is generally standard
+- theres some differences with perl5 which is generally standard
-- you should be safe with the basic regex stuff
+  - shouldnt be an issue with basic regex

 ### concurrency